Prescribed measures for the control of noxious weeds

 Under Victorian legislation, there are controls on the use of agricultural chemicals which include requirements for keeping records of chemical applications.
 It is the responsibility of the user to be familiar with this legislation.

 Farm chemicals are registered for specific uses.
 Each chemical has a 'product label', which documents the approved use, and the approved rate of use, within each State.

 The product label is important in determining the appropriateness of chemical use and must be followed at all times.

 Other controls include the requirement to possess an Agricultural Chemical User Permit (ACUP) to allow use of certain chemical products and restrictions of use of certain chemical products in agricultural chemical control areas.

 Choose only products registered for use in your particular situation.
 Read the product label carefully and follow all label instructions.

 Chemical retailers can provide information on chemical products registered for your situation.

-They can also supply a 'material safety data sheet (MSDS)'which outlines the health and safety information about a product.
-This information is also available from chemical manufacturers and product labels are available from the Australian Pesticides and Veterinary Medicines Authority website.
+They can also supply a 'material safety data sheet (MSDS)' which outlines the health and safety information about a product.
+This information is also available from chemical manufacturers and product labels are available from Australian Pesticides and Veterinary Medicines Authority.

 Spraying can be effective on both large and small infestations.
-The larger the infestation or plants, the more chemical will likely be required.
+The larger the infestation or plants, the more chemical you will need.

 Often more than one spray application will be needed to kill all the plants in a large infestation.
 Plants must be completely covered with herbicide, as parts that are missed may continue to grow.